metroite/datapacks/README.md

 C:\Users\<User>\AppData\Roaming\.minecraft\saves\<world name>\datapacks
 ```

-Now just join the world you put the datapacks in and execute the following command:
+Now just join the world you put the datapacks in and execute the following operator command (autocompletion [TAB] will be your friend here):

 ```
 /datapack enable <name of the added datapack>